emacsmirror/electric-ospl/README.md

  - The first is `electric-ospl-regexps`, which sets the list of regular expressions defining how a sentence ends.
  - The next is `electric-ospl-ignored-abbreviations`, which is a (case-sensitive) list of abbrevations ending in a period that are not necessarily considered the end of a sentence.
  - Finally, efficiency may be modified by changing `electric-ospl-maximum-lookback-chars`, which determines how far to look back to find the end of a sentence.

+Additionally, where the globalized mode is enabled is configured using `electric-ospl-global-modes`, which has the following semantics.

+ - If t, it will be enabled in all modes (except for special modes, ephemeral buffers, or the minibuffer).
+ - If nil, it will not be enabled in any modes.
+ - If the first symbol is `not`, `electric-ospl-mode` will not be enabled in buffers with the listed major modes or descending from the listed major modes.
+ - Otherwise, it will be enabled only in the listed modes.

 ## Acknowledgements